wethreetrees/Dynamic/README.md

 # ✨ Dynamic ✨

 Working with dynamic parameters in PowerShell has never been *easy*.
-With the **Dynamic** module, I am setting out to change that forever.
+The **Dynamic** module will change that forever.

 The *old* way requires users to have an advanced knowledge of PowerShell and using .NET objects to even get started.
 There is **tons** of great documentation, in the community, that provides step-by-step instructions on how to define and use dynamic parameters, but it still **feels** bad.